 Retailers and brands need to build better trust in the supply chain of food products by using emerging technologies like blockchain, which is one of the key enablers behind the growth of food eCommerce in China.

 China’s new luxury consumer is much more willing to access and buy brands online, takes advantage of promotions and convenience; and has concerns over authenticity.

 International brands have tapped into the China’s leisure boom and have gone beyond the product to focus on becoming an enabler of wellness as an outcomes through community engagement.

 10 retailer investments for an uncertain future

-Asia Pacific and Hong Kong/China Retail and Consumer Leader
+Asia Pacific & Hong Kong/China Consumer Markets Leader

 Tel: + 2289 1033